I was very lucky as a child. My parents loved gardening and encouraged me and my siblings by giving us our own patches to look after.

 6 Pull weeds young

 Pull out any weeds by hand, making sure to keep the roots as intact as possible.
-You can use a trowel to help lift the weed out, or water the soil before weeding to make it easier to pull them out.
+You can use a trowel to help lift the weeds out or water the soil before weeding to make it easier to pull them out.
 Throw them away or burn them – don’t put weeds on the compost heap.

 Weed before they flower and seed, or they will spread around the garden.
 Find more weeding tips here!